| | Making money on a free lunch Donald

 it, you may be headed down the road to becoming an integrator rather than

+an application vendor.
 In these small-scale beginnings you will be more successful if you

 stick with a niche market, generally building on your own expertise in